KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 You see my virtual bridge setup in the following drawing.

-(Note for those who read the article before: I have exchanged the picture to make it consistent with a forthcoming article.
+(Note for those who read the article before: I have exchanged the picture a bit to make it consistent with a forthcoming post.
 The port for kali2 has been renamed to “vk42”).

 bridge3